• Skip to primary navigation

 Cold weather got you in a funk?
 Get whisked away to warmer weather with the tropical flavor with this classic old fashioned Hummingbird Cake recipe, sometimes called a doctor bird cake.
 It annually makes an appearance in Better Homes and Gardens and Southern Living Magazine around the start of summer.

-close up of hummingbird cake on a plate with text overlay for facebook
+slice of hummingbird cake with text overlay

 A moist layer cake is nice for a special occasion and all, but we try to keep things simple here.
 I have trouble getting the layers to be perfectly flat, the crumb layer and then the sides of the cake being even with frosting.